oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric - Advanced Word Rules

+1. Words may not begin with the letters "Y" or "X" as these words are reserved.
+1. Only the first three digital letters in a word are potentially significant (e.g "politics" base encoding is 251, not 25130).
+   The reason is, with this system (and the Major System) there is not enough coverage in English to always find words to express 000 - 999.
+In addition, phonetic issues are minimised by not encoding the whole word.
 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
-Thus "inability" is encoded as 91251.
+Thus "inability" is encoded as 912 (note: rule maximum 3 digital characters).
-1. Words may not begin with the letters "Y" or "X" as these words are reserved!

-## Majoric -  Phonetic Rules (or lack of)
+## Majoric -  Phonetic Rules

 In the PAO example given below with characters from 00 to 99, there are 100 characters, 100 actions and 100 objects.
-The actions and objects have just two significant "digital" letters, so thats 400 significant "digital" letters in total.
+The actions and objects have just two significant digital letters, so thats 400 digital letters in total.
 So, i'ts easy to choose words that cause no phonetic confusion and thats what I suggest you do.
+However:

-1. If a letter grouping feels like a completely different letter grouping, change it (e.g. caught - 3781 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).
+1. If a letter grouping feels to you, like a completely different letter grouping, change it (e.g. caught - 378 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).

 ## Majoric - Name, Action, Object Rules (for 2 digit numbers)

 7. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
 1. Actions and objects are created in a similar way as the Major system, but with words of any length.
-Only the first two significant "digital" letters are used.
-The persons, actions and objects, are all fixed to the the two digit number, no matter what the context.
+As, we are encoding 2 digit numbers, only the first two digital letters are used.
+The persons, actions and objects, are then associated with and represent the the two digit number, no matter what the context.

 ### Generating Names, Actions, Object